photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 docker-compose up -d
 ```

-Now open http://localhost:2342/ in a Web browser to see the user interface
+Now open http://localhost:2342/ in a Web browser to see the user interface.
-and sign in using the password set in `PHOTOPRISM_ADMIN_PASSWORD`.
+Sign in with the user `admin` and the initial password configured via `PHOTOPRISM_ADMIN_PASSWORD`.
-You may change it in Settings, or using the `photoprism passwd` command in a terminal.
+You may change it on the [account settings page](../user-guide/settings/account.md),
+or using the `photoprism passwd` command in a terminal.
 A minimum length of 4 characters is required.

+!!! note ""
+    It's not possible to **change the initial password** via `PHOTOPRISM_ADMIN_PASSWORD` after PhotoPrism
+    has been started for the first time.
+You may run `docker-compose exec photoprism photoprism reset` in a terminal to
+    reset your index database for a clean start.

 The port and other basic settings may be changed in `docker-compose.yml`.
 Remember to stop and re-create the container whenever configuration values have been changed: